Relational Infrastructure

 Why it matters

 Flooding solves the immediate, measurable problem, the feeling of not being heard, and creates a slower, unmeasurable one.
 The friend stops asking follow-up questions.
-The colleague learns to nod and wait.
-The conversation never deepens because there's no room for it to.
-None of that shows up as a single event; the relationship is just drier than it used to be and nobody can say when it happened.
-The repair works the same way ecosystems recover: not in one big move, but in small returns of what got crowded out.
-One real question.
-One pause you don't fill.
-It's slow and unglamorous, and it's the only thing that works.
+The colleague learns to nod and wait it out.
+The conversation never deepens because there's no room left for it to.
+None of that shows up as a single event you could point to; the relationship is just drier than it used to be, and nobody can say quite when it happened.
+It's ecosystem loss, not a flood, and it's harder to notice for exactly that reason.

 What to practice